AdobeDocs/experience-manager-learn.en/help/forms/some-useful-integrations/ocr-data-extraction.md

 ## Create developer account

 Create a developer account with [ID Analyzer](https://portal.idanalyzer.com/signin.html).
 Make a note of the API Key.
-This key will be needed to invoke REST API's of the ID Analyzer's service.
+This key is needed to invoke REST API's of the ID Analyzer's service.

 ## Create Swagger/OpenAPI file